Hello, I’m Leigh

 I have been where you are now.

-I can help you shape a life which feels real, which builds upon your strengths and skills, takes account of your experiences, and supports the challenges being neurodivergent in our society can bring.
+I can help you shape a life that feels real, builds upon your strengths and skills, takes account of your experiences, and supports the challenges that can come with being neurodivergent in our society.